Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1

 F.P. acknowledges support from a Clay Fellowship administered by the Smithsonian Astrophysical Observatory.
 F.P. also acknowledges support from the BHI Fellowship administered by the Black Hole Initiative at Harvard University.

+L.M. thanks Javier Garcia, Jiachen Jiang, Dan Wilkins, and Luigi Gallo for their insightful suggestions and discussions.
+We gratefully acknowledge the AGN community for their valuable feedback on the preliminary draft of this manuscript posted on arXiv.

-This research has made use of archival data from \xmm{} and \nustar{} observatories through the High Energy Astrophysics Science Archive Research Center (HEASARC) Online Service provided by the NASA Goddard Space Flight Center (GSFC).
+This research has made use of archival data from the \xmm{} and \nustar{} observatories provided by the High Energy Astrophysics Science Archive Research Center (HEASARC), which is a service of the Astrophysics Science Division at NASA/GSFC.
 This research has used \nustar{} Data Analysis Software (NuSTARDAS) jointly developed by the ASI Science Data Center (ASDC, Italy) and the California Institute of Technology (USA).